piyush-maurya-data-science/whatsapp-chat-analyser/README.md

 9. **Sentiment Analysis**: Performs sentiment analysis based on the text and emojis used in the messages.
 <img width="916" alt="Screenshot 2024-12-14 at 5 50 58 PM" src="https://github.com/user-attachments/assets/baaf00a2-9d21-45f0-bb3b-415cd97dcbd8" />

+## Project Structure

+- `app.py`: The main Streamlit application.

+- `preprocessor.py`: Contains the `preprocess` function for preprocessing the chat log.

+- `helper.py`: Contains various helper functions for the analyses.

+- `stop_hinglish.txt`: A text file containing common hindi and english stopwords to be excluded from the word cloud and most common words analysis.